BethKateWalsh/R-Snippets-for-Analytics/README.md

 4. Model the data
 5. Communicate the results

+## Good code checklist

-## Before submitting code snippets...
+Before submitting code snippets check that your code follows these 5 practices.

 - Anonymize your code by removing names of people or companies
 - Write as few lines as possible